 Companies need talent, and HR has the ability to meet this need if they adapt.

-It is unacceptable for HR to lack a well thought out answer to questions about how a company will find, reward, and retain talent.
-Hours burned on manual administration of payroll, PTO, and other employee recordkeeping are a common source of HR’s failure to provide that answer.
+It is unacceptable for HR to lack well-thought-out answers to questions about how companies will find, reward, and retain talent.
+Hours burned on manual administration of payroll, PTO, and other employee recordkeeping are a common source of HR’s failure to provide those answers.

 Even for non-administrative tasks, like compensation design, performance management, and recognition, it’s hard to iterate, improve, or learn anything from these programs if all of your time is spent keeping spreadsheets in order.